kitled/demo-fasthtml-picocss/README.md

 ## Motivation & Purpose

-I did this naive rewrite as a learning exercise, as I haven't done much web stuff for years, wanted to get my hands dirty with FastHTML, while diving deep enough into Pico CSS, and *oh why not* test CursorAI, my new editor (!), all at once.
-The latter would prove nigh indispensable to 'write'—or should I say <kbd>Tab</kbd>—those 4600-ish lines (never fear: most of them are sub-30 columns).

-A primary goal was to have a website in one plain and simple file.
+A primary goal was to have a whole website in one plain and simple file.

+- Custom JS, CSS isn't embedded in the Python file, but you could.
+- Alternatively, with a SQLite db file, you can trim this massive Python code to a small fraction of its current size.
+- I wanted the least obfuscated, most directly visible *everything—"Show me the f\*\*\*\*ng input!"*—such that reading the python file is all you need, so I opted for inline strings since it's all static.
+Self-evidently for learning purposes; I don't recommend such heresy.

-When completed, you should be able to quickly search (<kbd>CTRL</kbd> / <kbd>CMD</kbd> + <kbd>F</kbd>) any concept, HTML tag, CSS class, variable, etc.
+When completed, you should be able to quickly search for any concept, HTML tag, CSS class, variable, etc.

+- Press <kbd>CTRL</kbd> / <kbd>CMD</kbd> + <kbd>F</kbd> to find any text string.

 Each HTML code snippet will be associated 1:1 to a Python FastHTML code snippet that generates it.
-The canonical lowest-level section goes:
+The canonical section goes:

 - Title
 - Description